 Advice from the Government:

-During these difficult times, we are committed to making sure that all our students still have the best possible experience while you study.
+We are committed to making sure that all our students have the best possible experience while you study.
 To help us to continually improve the experience that you and your peers are having, we would love to hear your feedback.

 We want your feedback

 If you have any feedback (positive or negative) or ideas for things that could be improved, you can also share this by emailing: email@example.com.